Police: Club shooting that injured 28 may be gang-related

 LITTLE ROCK, Ark.
 (AP) — Clubgoers screamed and scrambled for cover as dozens of gunshots rang out during a rap concert in downtown Little Rock early Saturday, leaving 28 people injured from an 11-second melee that police said may be gang-related.

-Police Chief Kenton Buckner said investigators believe multiple people fired shots and that the shooting could be connected other violence in the city in recent days.
-All of the victims were expected to survive the shooting at the Power Ultra Lounge, and Buckner credited the work of first responders for that.
+The volley of gunfire inside the Power Ultra Lounge came so fast that investigators believe multiple people had to have been involved.
+Police Chief Kenton Buckner credited quick work by first responders for there being no fatalities.

-Twenty-five people between the ages of 16 and 35 suffered gunshot wounds, and three others were injured while fleeing the club.
-Two people were in critical condition Saturday afternoon, Buckner said.
-Police said they did not have any suspects in custody, and did not know how many shooters there were.
+Twenty-five people between the ages of 16 and 35 suffered gunshot wounds, and three others were hurt, perhaps while fleeing, Buckner said.
+Two people were in critical condition Saturday afternoon.
+Police said officers did not have any suspects in custody.

 Courtney Swanigan, 23, told The Associated Press that when the gunfire rang out, “I just closed my eyes, got down on the ground and put my hands on my head.”

 City officials said they would move Monday to shut down the club under a “criminal abatement” program.
-State regulators suspended the club’s liquor license earlier Saturday and Stodola said the property’s manager was delivering an eviction notice.
+State regulators suspended the club’s liquor license earlier Saturday and Mayor Mark Stodola said the property’s manager was delivering an eviction notice.

-“We know we’ve got to use a hammer, we’ve got to use a big hammer on the people who would do violence with guns and hurt people,” Mayor Mark Stodola said at an afternoon news conference.
+“We know we’ve got to use a hammer, we’ve got to use a big hammer on the people who would do violence with guns and hurt people,” Stodola said at an afternoon news conference.

-He said the city must do more to “keep guns out of the hands of the wrong people” and suggested that people refuse to patronize clubs that seem to promote violence.
+He said the city must “keep guns out of the hands of the wrong people” and suggested that people refuse to patronize clubs that seem to promote violence.
 Material advertising the concert by Tennessee rapper Finese 2Tymes showed a man pointing a gun at a camera.

-“A promotional video with a gun on the front cover inviting people to a concert … should also be totally unacceptable in our community,” Stodola said.
+“A promotional video with a gun on the front cover inviting people to a concert … should also be totally unacceptable in our community,” the mayor said.

 The shooting capped a violent week in Arkansas’ largest city.
 Police had responded to a dozen drive-by shootings over the previous nine days.